 In The Roaring '20s, many of the Macy's employees were first-generation immigrants, who wanted to celebrate the American holiday of Thanksgiving with a big street party like the ones they had in their native countries.
-And thus, the Macy's Christmas Parade (so named despite being held on Thanksgiving Day) was born.
+And thus, the Macy's Christmas Parade (as it was originally named, despite being held on Thanksgiving Day) was born.
 While there were still floats and clowns, the first few parades didn't have any balloons — their spot in the parade was taken by live animals, borrowed from the Central Park Zoo.
 The balloons were only brought in because the animals being used in the parade included lions and tigers, which were scaring children along the route.

-The years have brought many changes — for example, the parade didn't get any Celebrity Endorsement until Harpo Marx appeared sometime during The Great Depression.
-Hard to believe today, since the parade now runs on star power as diverse as Kiss, Meghan Trainor and Cicely Tyson.
-As time went on, the floats became more and more elaborate (Cracker Jack's 2014 livecam-featuring float and the specially-designed float for Cirque du Soleil are the most impressive by far) and along with the balloons, designing and creating them have grown to become an art form.
-And as hard to believe as it is now, the parade wasn't particularly well-known outside NYC until Miracle on 34th Street boosted the parade's reputation as it was recovering from its WWII-induced hiatus.
+The years have brought many changes to the event.
+For example, the parade didn't get any actual Celebrity Endorsement until Harpo Marx appeared sometime during The Great Depression— hard to imagine today, since the parade now runs on star power as diverse as Kiss, Meghan Trainor, and Cicely Tyson.
+As time goes on, the floats have become more and more elaborate (Cracker Jack's 2014 livecam-featuring float and the specially-designed 2013 float for Cirque du Soleil being the most impressive so far) and along with the balloons, designing and creating them have grown to become an art form.
+And, difficult though it may be to believe now, the parade wasn't particularly well-known outside of New York until the 1947 film Miracle on 34th Street boosted its reputation, right as it was still recovering from a World War II-induced multiyear hiatus.

 The parade can be viewed in person along the parade route, which spans from Central Park West to the Macy's store on 34th Street.
 The store has special seating that can only be obtained through contests and the like.
-For those who can't make it, NBC has broadcast the parade annually since 1952 to 50 million viewers worldwide, while CBS also runs their own unofficial coverage from the middle of the parade route (in fact, the CBS coverage was a factor in the parade's decision to change the route so they can keep it away from their rival).
+For those who can't make it, NBC has telecast the parade annually since 1952 to 50 million viewers worldwide, while CBS airs their own unofficial coverage from the middle of the parade route (in fact, the CBS coverage was a factor in the parade's decision to change the route, so that NBC could keep it away from their rival).
 Both networks provide color commentary from their morning show hosts, though NBC's coverage mainly provided by Today's tag team is more interesting (and rather polarizing depending on your opinion of the hosts) to experience.
-Meanwhile, CBS' coverage cannot use the good bits (namely the music/Broadway performances) while substituting their own in the form of extra padding, such as holiday recipes and extended interviews as well as their own music/Broadway performances.
+Meanwhile, because CBS' coverage cannot use the good bits (namely the music/Broadway performances), they substitute their own in the form of extra padding, such as holiday recipes and extended interviews as well as their own music/Broadway performances.

 The Macy's Day Parade is the biggest Thanksgiving Day parade, but not the only one.
-America's Thanksgiving Parade in Detroit preempts the Macy's Parade locally on NBC's Detroit affiliate, and can be seen in edited form on many syndication affiliates that same day.
-The Uncle Dan's Thanksgiving Parade in Chicago is also well known and can be seen locally on WGN, and formerly on the cable station WGN America.
-Philadelphia and Houston's Thanksgiving parades can also be seen outside of their markets via in-state syndication.
+The America's Thanksgiving Parade in Detroit (which also dates back to 1924) preempts the Macy's Parade locally on WDIV-4, NBC's Detroit affiliate,note and can be seen in edited form on many syndication affiliates that same day.
+The Uncle Dan's Thanksgiving Parade in Chicago is also well-known and can be seen locally on WGN, and formerly on the cable station WGN America.
+And Philadelphia's and Houston's Thanksgiving parades can also be seen outside of their markets via in-state syndication.